ITANAGAR, Oct 13: Arunachal Pradesh Governor General (Retd) JJ Singh has appealed

 among each other for co-existence at this crucial juncture.

 The union also appealed to all the Galo breathens who have left the capital complex

-to come back to their places and keep up the long traditional good-
+to come back to their places and keep up the long traditional good-will among other

 State Govt should have shown maturity in dealing with such situation, particularly